xmos/vocalfusion-rpi-setup/README.md

 - update the asoundrc file to support I2S devices
 - add a cron job to reset the device at boot up
 - add a cron job to configure the DAC at boot up

+For XVF3800(ALL) devices these actions will be done as well:

+- configure MCLK at 12288kHz from pin 7 (BCM 4)
+- configure I2S BCLK at 3072kHz from pin 12 (BCM18)
+- update the alias for Audacity
+- update the asoundrc file to support I2S devices
+- add a cron job to reset the device at boot up

 For XVF3510-UA and XVF361x-UA devices these actions will be done as well: